 NetflixOpens in a new tab, DisneyOpens in a new tab

 It boasts an incredibly fun set up.
 It leans into the current craze of YA programming and books with a fun twist.
 There’s another tease in the announcement as the show will evidently mix two touchstones of a generation; one the meta-nostalgia fantasy film Pleasantville.
 The other, the beloved young detective series, Nancy Drew.
-It also comes from a really rad team of Iron Fist’s Jessica Henwick and Kai Yu Wu (co-executive producer of Amazon’s Paper Girls and Carnival Row).
+It also comes from a really rad team of Iron Fist’s Jessica Henwick and Kai Yu Wu (co-executive producer of Amazon’s Paper GirlsOpens in a new tab and Carnival RowOpens in a new tab).
 The series was put together by a team of Asian women and will star an Asian lead.
 But no cast members are attached yet.

 We’ll be keeping a very close eye on this project as more news comes out.
 But for now we’ll just be dreaming of some incredible leads.
 Plus how we’d solve a strange mystery with the character(s) from our (many) currently in progress novel(s).